-Option Description URLs in the Bypass proxy for field.
+Option Description e.
+If you do not need to use a proxy server to access certain IP addresses (such as internal testing sites), type the addresses or URLs in the Bypass proxy for field.
 Use commas to separate entries.

 2. Click SAVE.